AuraLedger/aurablocks/README.md

 # aurablocks
 This project does two things:
-* Imports ethereum blocks into a mongo db
+* Imports Aura/ethereum blocks into a mongo db
 * Exposes a rest api into the db

 # Getting started